 In 1868, a new treaty deal was struck.
 It substantially reduced the land afforded to the tribes, but it afforded the Black Hills to the Lakota declaring it sacred ground and vowed to keep settlers out of the region.
 In 1874, General George A. Custer led an expedition into the Black Hills to determine if the rumors of gold were true.
 The U.S. government failed to keep the flood of miners and settlers from entering the Black Hills, violating the Treaty of Fort Laramie; this led to the Black Hills War in 1876.
 The Indians objected to the invasion of settlers and attacked; the U.S.Cavalry led by Generals Custer and Sheridan responded with force.
 Sheridan ordered the mass murder of the buffalo which would cut off the food supply for the Indians.

-As a sign of victory, the Indians took scalps, something they were taught by their European Colonizers, which would ironically be used to paint the Natives as savage.
+As a sign of victory, the Indians took scalps, something their European Colonizers taught them — a practice that would ironically be used to paint the Natives as savage.
 Among the many great warriors was Nicholas Black Elk who took his first scalp that day at age 13.
-The bodies of the American soldiers were said to be stripped of clothing and weaponry.
-The Battle of Greasy Grass along the Little Bighorn River in Montana was over.
+Indian warriors stripped the U.S. soldiers of clothing and weaponry despite Sitting Bull's orders to respect the enemy and take nothing.
+The Battle of Greasy Grass along the Little Bighorn River in Montana was over almost as soon as it began.

 Victory belonged to the tribes.